PatriciaDaher/CryptoClustering/README.md

 # MODULE 19 Challenge
-# CryptoClustering - Unsupervised Learning Challenge
+# CryptoClustering - Unsupervised Machine Learning Challenge
 ## Patricia Daher
 Using Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.